 Closing costs you should expect

-There are certain typical fees accompanying closing the sale of a house.
-These fees are often divided between the buyer and seller, as spelled out in the sales contract.
-Many are universal, but there are nuances to each, so you'll want a real estate expert in Washington to help show you through the deal.
+There are certain standard costs linked to closing the sale of a house.
+These costs are usually split between the buyer and seller, as instructed in the sales contract.
+Many are universal, but there are nuances to each, so you'll want a real estate expert in Washington to help lead you through your transaction.

 Loan-related closing costs (Details)